 3.3.4.4 Self-organizing time division multiple access

-[The SOTDMA access scheme should be used by mobile stations operating in autonomous and continuous mode, or in the assigned mode (see Table 46, Annex 8). ]The purpose of the access scheme is to offer an access algorithm which quickly resolves conflicts without intervention from controlling stations.
-Messages which use the SOTDMA access scheme are of a repeatable character and are used [in order to supply a continuously updated surveillance picture] to other users of the data link.
+[]The purpose of the access scheme is to offer an access algorithm which quickly resolves conflicts without intervention from controlling stations.
+Messages which use the SOTDMA access scheme are of a repeatable character and are used [near real-time situational awareness ] to other users of the data link.

 3.3.4.4.1 Self-organizing time division multiple access algorithm